 | All you need to know

-Here at Ashley James Solicitors we understand that moving house can be a very stressful time for you and we will do our best to make it as easy as possible for you.
+Here at Ashley James Solicitors we understand that moving house can be a very stressful time for you and we will do our best to make it as easy as possible.

-To help guide you through the process we have put together a list of frequently asked questions which we hope will help answer some of the questions you may have at this stage.
+To help guide you through the process we have put together a list of frequently asked questions which we hope will help answer some of the queries you may have at this stage.

 The basic stages are as follows: